Create Config

 Adult Obesity Percentage, Rock County

-Rock County’s adult obesity percentage stayed at 37% in 2022.
+Rock County’s adult obesity percentage decreased 2% in 2023.
+That is trending in the right direction and highlighted in green.
 These figures represent the percentage of the adult population (age 20 and older) that reports a body mass index (BMI) greater than or equal to 30.

 View Data